Dormant: something that is inactive. Not growing or developing.

-- Fossil: the remains, or an impression of remains of a plant or animal that existed in a past geological age... more
+Fossil: the hardened remains, or an impression of remains of an organism that existed in a past geological age... more

-- Paleontology: a science dealing with the life of past geological periods.
+Paleontology: a science dealing with the life of past geological periods.
 Often, people think of paleontology as only the study of fossils, like dinosaur bone hunters.
 Paleontologist study much more than bone fossils, including plants, pollen, spores, and seeds both living and fossilized.
 These scientists are called palynologists.

 You might be asking yourself, how long can a seed stay dormant?
 This is a question that scientists have tried to answer in many different ways.

 Scientists have found they can still germinate seeds found in preserved plant samples in an herbarium.
 An herbarium is a collection of pressed plants.
 The oldest living seed they have found this way is 90 yrs old.
 That's probably older than your grandmother!